adamterlson/backbone-fundamentals/readme.md

 Then navigate to: `localhost:8000`

+##Annotated

+Check out /js/annotated to see annotated source files for the different sections, what they are for, conventions to follow, things to avoid etc.  Right now only the view is complete.
+More to come.

 ##Troubleshooting

 If the server fails to start, make sure nothign else is running on port 8000.